 About a month ago, a company in Asia contacted me.
 Their email indicated that someone was trying to secure all the Asian domain name extensions for Little Things Matter.
 They gave me a list of all the domain names and indicated that since I owned a trademark for Little Things Matter, they would give me the first right of refusal on purchasing the names.

 I suspiciously observed their website.
 It gave the appearance of being a professional site with a legitimate business.
 When I checked to see how long they had owned their domain name, I discovered that it had been purchased just a few months earlier.
 That sent up red flags, so I did an internet search.
 I found that other people had been swindled out of hundreds, and in some cases thousands, of dollars because they trusted this company.

 Trust is to be earned

-I could write a book of these types of stories.
-My biggest take-a-ways from all these experiences are to be cautious, do your research, consider your risks and choose your relationships carefully.
+I could write a book about these types of stories.
+My biggest takeaways from all these experiences are to be cautious, do your research, consider your risks, and choose your relationships carefully.

 Let me also suggest being cautious of anyone who indicates any religious affiliation.
 While I am a person of faith, I don’t talk about my faith in business situations or when I am trying to earn someone’s trust.
 When people start talking about their faith in order to gain your trust, be extra careful.